 Seminars in the tactical proficiency of dismounted patrolling.

-The Situational Training Exercise (STX Seminar) is offered twice per year, once per each spring and fall semester.
-Each of the two-day STX Seminars covers an offensive tactic, defensive tactic, and enabling tactic that are conducted at the squad and/or platoon level.
-There are a total of six distinct STX Seminars forming the core of the three-year Warrior Leader Program.
+The Situational Training Exercise (STX Seminar) is offered twice per year, each spring and fall semester.
+All six of the two-day STX Seminars cover an offensive tactic, defensive tactic, and enabling tactic that are conducted at the squad and/or platoon level.
+There are six distinct STX Seminars forming the core of the three-year Warrior Leader Program.

 STX Seminar I

 Defense: Mobile Defense

 STX Seminar II

 Defense: Retrograde Delay